-Continue gathering data, advancing research, and pursuing data sources that enhance our understanding of litter quantity, environmental impact, and reduction efforts.
+Continue gathering data, advancing research, and pursuing data sources that enhance our understanding of litter quantity, environmental impact, and litter from Yr Wyddfa and reduction efforts.

 Continue with the Caru Ervri and Yr Wyddfa Volunteer Wardens initiatives, highlighting their invaluable contribution to clearing litter from the mountain.